nikhil-bisht-DUCS/Shooting-Stars-Android-game-/README.md

 APK Download link:-
 https://drive.google.com/open?id=1rPaifBDmIgPVGWXJhrJyD5YSEJvz_J0q

-Shooting Stars is a simple 2D side-scrolling game where you have to dodge up incoming Fireballs falling from the top.
+Shooting Stars is a simple 2D side-scrolling game where you have to dodge incoming Fireballs falling from the top.

 1) In the Play Mode, you play as Megaman.